Prism was not worried about Ember, not in the least.

 Multiple colossal flame spheres materialized, surrounding Prism in a blazing ring.

 Interesting.
-But lacking refinement.
+Still, it's lacking refinement.
 Prism thought.

 "Let's see you handle this!"

 For nearly a full minute, the inferno raged.
+And when it faded, silence followed after.

 It was Prism.

-Not a scorch mark marred her surface.
+And indeed, there wasn't a scorch mark that marred her surface.

 "That was better than the first one." she said calmly.
 "Still though, it's insufficient."

 "It's the boss lady!"
+Gold mused, his mind having finally stabilized.

 "How?"
 Ember demanded.
-"How are you doing this?"
+"How are you doing this?!"

 "There's no point in telling you." she responded coldy.

 The battle had ended the moment Ember failed to understand what happened.
+No, this was never a battle to begin with.

-The outcome was predetermined.
+With that said, the outcome was simply predetermined.

 "What makes you think this is over?"
 Ember snapped.